czuger/pollmaster/setup.md

 > &permissions=1073867840

 - Now you will see the bot in your Discord channel
-- Try commands like pm!help and pm!new
+- Try commands like gm!help and pm!new

 ## Log files